PedroFnseca/redis-from-scratch/README.md

 ## Build and Run

-To make the compilation process more convenient, several scripts have been provided in the `scripts` folder within the `compiler` file.
-Here are the available scripts:
+To make the compilation process more convenient, scripts have been provided in the `scripts` folder.

 if you use `windows`, I not provide the `compiler.bat` file.
 You need to compile the server and client manually.